Whitmore (horse): 2020: seven-year-old season

 Whitmore made his next start in the Alfred G. Vanderbilt Handicap at Saratoga Race Course on July 25.
-The race scratched down to just four horses, with the odds-on favorite Volatile going gate-to-wire to win by 1 1/4 lengths over Whitmore, who was unable to close much ground after a relatively slow early pace.
+The race scratched down to four horses, with odds-on favorite Volatile going gate-to-wire to win by 1 1/4 lengths over Whitmore, who was unable to close much ground after a relatively slow early pace.

 In the Forego Stakes on August 29, Whitmore finished eighth behind Win Win Win after trying to overcome a very wide trip, earning one of the lowest speed figures in his career.

 He rebounded with a fourth-place finish in the Phoenix Stakes on October 8.
 Racing just off the rail in seventh during the early running, he swung wide near the head of the stretch and closed steadily but came up short behind Diamond Oops.

 Moquett attributed the gelding's longevity to his come-from-behind style, which meant the horse was less tired in the stretch where most injuries occur.
 "He's just a cool dude.
 He's very consistent, and I'm expecting good things out of him," said Moquett in the lead-up to the 2020 Breeders' Cup.
 "We've always got a lot of pressure when Whitmore runs because a lot of people love him and follow him, and we're kind of into that.
 So we want to put on a good show, and we want it more for Whitmore than we do for anything."